Nikaoto/deep/README.md

 deep.force(3, draw_funcs)  -- forces onto queue at location "i"
 ```
 This function will run a lot faster than deep.queue when there are thousands of queuing functions
 at the same location.
-Especially useful for tile-rendering!
+Especially useful for tile-rendering, with tables using __call metamethod pointing to draw!

 ---